cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Examples of Exploratory Behavior in the Imagery**:

-1. Patient: I have space to do what I want to do.
+1. **Patient**: I have space to do what I want to do.
 I feel like they trust me.
 They’re there to guide me, not form me.
-2. Patient: I can express that, physically move to something new.
+2. **Patient**: I can express that, physically move to something new.
 It’s a new feeling in myself, a kind of like courage.
-3. Patient: They know how important that is.
+3. **Patient**: They know how important that is.
 They want to support my own connections.
-4. Patient: I can look around more.
+4. **Patient**: I can look around more.
 I’m walking.
 I don’t have to worry about things.
-5. Patient: It feels like the connection has become fully established.
+5. **Patient**: It feels like the connection has become fully established.
 Now it's about me being more active, because I have the trust and connection with them now.

 **Significant Change in Experience of Relationship**:

-1. Patient: It feels like a meeting has taken place among the three of us ... it feels very different than before ... it feels like a starting point, like I can start to do things, and they can start to guide me and help me in ways that are right.
+1. **Patient**: It feels like a meeting has taken place among the three of us ... it feels very different than before ... it feels like a starting point, like I can start to do things, and they can start to guide me and help me in ways that are right.
-2. Patient: They can be supportive in ways I’ve never experienced before.
+2. **Patient**: They can be supportive in ways I’ve never experienced before.
-3. Patient: Fundamentally they’re interested in me.
+3. **Patient**: Fundamentally they’re interested in me.
 I guess I can start to be me, with their guidance.

 ### Reinforcing the Internalized Secure Base